 Pay attention to how my body feels.
 This is what it’s all about.
 The advice of responsible fitness gurus and nutrition experts can be very helpful for ideas.
 But what matters most is how those ideas work for me.
 Likewise, the data I’ve gleaned from my fitbit have been helpful not by themselves but because of how they shed light on why my body feels the way it does–fat or thin, toned or flabby, calm or stressed.
 It’s considering both elements together that has helped me figure out what changes to make.

-As we kick off 2018, I hope these suggestions give you some ideas to try out as you seek to meet your own fitness goals and do what makes you feel great.
+As we kick off the new year, I hope these suggestions give you some ideas to try out as you seek to meet your own fitness goals and do what makes you feel great.